ChocolateApp/Chocolate/README.md

 ### Start Chocolate

 #### For Linux
-* Go where you installed Chocolate
-* execute run.sh
+* execute 'chocolate' in your terminal

 #### For Windows
 * Execute app.py